israelcamp/israelcamp.github.io/_posts/2025-08-16-surveillance.markdown

 }
 ```

-## Setting up the Go server
+## Setting up the HTTP server in Go

 Because I had troubles opening multiple connections to the ESP32-CAM Web Server, probably because it can not handle much since its already video streaming, I decided to create a server using **Golang**.
-This server is responsible for connecting to the video streaming and keep the current frame in buffer, any client connecting to it will receive the current frame captured from the camera, this allows a single connection to the ESP32-CAM, but it does not limit the number of clients that can receive the video streaming.
+This server is responsible for connecting to the video streaming and keep the current frame in buffer, any client connecting to it will receive the current frame captured from the camera, this allows a single connection to the ESP32-CAM, but it does not limit the number of clients that can receive the video streaming.<br><br>

-The idea for the future is to have more micro-controllers connected to this server that can receive and send requests, so that I can control multiple micro-controllers from a single application.
+The idea for the future is to have more micro-controllers connected to this server that can receive and send requests, so that I can control multiple micro-controllers from a single application.<br><br>

 A **go** coroutine runs in the background as soon as the applications is initiated, this is responsible for updating the current frame taken from the camera.
 The endpoints that serves the images directly are: